Real Girl (manga): Plot

 High-school student Hikari Tsutsui is unpopular with classmates for his otaku behavior.
-One day, he is sentenced to pool cleaning duty for being late, and is paired with the beautiful but reputed troublemaker Iroha Igarashi.
-When Iroha asks if he would like to be in a relationship with her, Hikari agrees.
-However, there is a catch: Iroha is moving in six months, owing to her father's work, and transferring to another school as a result.
+One day, he is assigned to pool cleaning duty for being late and is paired with the beautiful but unreputable troublemaker Iroha Igarashi.
+When Iroha asks if he would like to be in a relationship with her, Hikari turns her down at first, because he doesn't like her at all, but eventually agrees to give it a try.
+However, there is a catch: Iroha will be moving in six months because of her father's work and she will be transferring to another school.